Mildura

 The city's central business district is located just a short distance from the banks of the Murray.
 Langtree Avenue is the main shopping and dining precinct in Mildura, with the middle section of the street a pedestrian mall.
 The other major retail precinct is along Fifteenth Street in the Mildura South area, where a mid-sized undercover shopping mall and several big box stores are located.
 The city's name was taken from the Mildura homestead, an early sheep station which covered most of the area.
 The urban area of Mildura is surrounded by irrigated horticulture, where the original grape and citrus blocks were located with water irrigated from the Murray River.

 History

-Mildura has a long history of orange and grape farming.
+Mildura has a long history of orange and grape farming, and an even longer history of Aboriginal occupation.
+This includes the Latje Latje and Ngintait peoples, amongst others, being the original inhabitants of present-day Mildura.

 Toponymy

 There are several theories as to the origin of the name Mildura.
 While it was the name of the sheep station, without precedent in the English language, most historians believe it to have originated from Aboriginal Australian words.
 However, the etymology of Mildura is not certain, as in several local dialects, the words mill and dura have different meanings.
 The word dura is generally thought to mean "earth", "sand" or "rock" in the local Ladji Ladji language.
 However, usage of the word mill varies by dialect and may mean "red" or "water", and thus, interpretations of the name can vary from "red earth" to "water rock".